Making online enquiry easier: 22nd July 2022

 Why aren’t the phones being answered?

 We ensure sufficient staff are answering phone lines and are reviewing data on this.
 We are sorry if you are experiencing a long wait.
 This is probably because staff are on other calls.
-Though our phone system does process a queue, we do not currently an alert as to what number you are in the queue, as volumes of calls are so high: at peak hours, 90 calls per hour or more.
+We do now alert you as to what number you are in the queue: at peak hours, there are 90 calls per hour or more.
 Each call does take time and attention; queries can be complicated and take several minutes to resolve.